 The Ellen MacArthur Foundation was launched in 2010 with the aim of accelerating the transition to the circular economy.
 Since its creation the charity has emerged as a global thought leader, establishing the circular economy on the agenda of decision makers across business, government and academia.
-With the support of its Core Philanthropic Partners SUN, MAVA and People's Postcode Lottery and The Eric and Wendy Schmidt Fund for Strategic Innovation, and Knowledge Partners Arup, IDEO, McKinsey & Company and SYSTEMIQ, the Foundation’s work focuses on five interlinking areas: Education, Business and Government, Insight and Analysis, Systemic Initiatives and Communications.
+With the support of its Core Philanthropic Partners SUN, MAVA, People's Postcode Lottery and The Eric and Wendy Schmidt Fund for Strategic Innovation, and Knowledge Partners Arup, IDEO, McKinsey & Company and SYSTEMIQ, the Foundation’s work focuses on five interlinking areas: Education, Business and Government, Insight and Analysis, Systemic Initiatives and Communications.